Akbar Khan (general, born 1912): Aftermath

 Prime Minister Liaquat Ali Khan himself made the announcement from Lahore about the conspiracy which was generally regarded as treason and the conspiracy came to be known as "The Rawalpindi Conspiracy".

 The UK High Commissioner in his 3rd report to his Government on the Rawalpindi Conspiracy ending 17 March 1951 on the question of evidence against the conspirators, stated that "General Akbar Khan was a dangerous man, under the influence of an ambitious wife, and that he had been regarded as very anti-Commonwealth before he went to the United Kingdom last year to attend the Joint Services Staff College.
 According to Gracey the Defence Secretary Iskander Mirza wished Akbar to go on to the Imperial Defence College to "complete his education".
 The impression was that on his return, he would be less anti-British, and it was felt that he might be sobered up by being given a responsible job under the eye of the Commander-in-Chief at GHQ.
 General Gracey also told Colonel Franklin that he had informed the Chief of the Imperial Staff of Akbar's tendencies before he had left for the course...
 According to an informant... the police have been investigating the activities of Akbar and his wife for the last two years, and General Gracey also maintains that these two, and certain of his friends, had been known as the "Young Turk Party".
 In spite of all this those in charge were, last December, quite happy to appoint the General to a key post in the Pakistan Army".

-Akbar Khan was also one of three generals (the others being Lt.
-Gen. S.G.M.
-Pirzada and Tikka Khan) who met with Pakistani President Yahya Khan on 20 February 1971 to plan "Operation Searchlight"; he was appointed Chief of National Security in December, 1971 by Pakistan's new Prime Minister, Zulfikar Ali Bhutto.
+In 1957, Khan founded a political party, Millat, and formed the Kashmir Liberation Workers ' Committee in Lahore.

+Personal life

+Akbar Khan was married to Nasim Jahan, a highly social woman who came from an affluent Lahore family.
+The couple had two children.
+The couple divorced in 1959 and Khan remarried in 1970.
+Both Akbar and Nasim later joined the government of Zulfikar Ali Bhutto in the 1970s.